 Before employing staff, you need understand the following areas.

-- which industrial relations system you come under
+Determine which industrial relations system you belong to

 In Western Australia, businesses may belong to either the state industrial relations system or the national system.
 Your obligations will differ depending on which system applies to your business